118 related texts · 3 related myths · Page 2 of 3

 The Torah states that if a master gives his Hebrew bondsman a Canaanite bondswoman "and she bears him sons or daughters," the woman and her children belong to the master (Exodus 21...

-We often think of blessings as material wealth, good health, maybe even a long life.
+Blessings is often remembered as material wealth, good health, maybe even a long life.
 But what if the true blessing is something far deeper, something almost…invisible?
-Let’s turn t...
+The tradit...

 Vayikra Rabbah, a fascinating collection of rabbinic interpretations on the Book of Leviticus, explores this very idea, using the strange and unsettling phenomenon of leprosy in ho...

 It might surprise you to learn that some of it isn't directly from the Torah we read in synagogues.
-Let's talk about a text called the Book of Jubilees.
-The Book of Jubilees, also ...
+Let's The Book of Jubilees, also sometimes called Lesser Genesis, is an ancient ...

 This is the world Megillat Antiochus throws us into.
 The story begins with a chilling proposition, whispered amongst the advisors of King Antiochus.
 "Come now," they urged, "let us...

 Sometimes, the stories behind them are even more incredible than the rituals themselves.
-Let's talk about brit milah, circumcision, and a story that links it to the holiest day of ...
+Let's The Legends of the Jews tells us that Abraham’s circumcision wasn't just a personal a...

 Legend tells us Isaac wasn't just Abraham's son; he was his counterpart.
 The Legends of the Jews tells us he resembled his father "in beauty, wisdom, strength, wealth, and noble de...

 The laws surrounding leprosy, or tzara'at, were incredibly strict.
-Imagine being banished not just from your home, but from the entire community!
-While other forms of ritual impuri...
+While other forms of ritual impurity only kept people away from the sanctuary, those afflicted with leprosy were ...

 That’s kind of what it was like for the prophet Jeremiah during the reign of King Zedekiah.
 According to Legends of the Jews, he was facing opposition from pretty much everyone. – ...

-Today, we're diving into one such path, guided by the words of Josephus, a first-century Romano-Jewish historian.
-He's responding to some pretty harsh claims made by an Egyptian pr...
+One such path, guided by the words of Josephus, a first-century Romano-Jewish historian.
+He's responding to some pretty harsh claims made by an Egyptian priest named Manetho.
+Josep...

 Apion, see, had a laundry list of complaints against the Jews.
 Josephus, in his work Against Apion, takes each one head-on.
 And in this particular section, Apion throws a few zinge...